Site Builder is a legacy product and is no longer available to new Customers. |

 Making a Booking

 Back to topEach item or product page will display all the necessary components for customers to configure their booking.
-This includes, but is not limited to, date and time inputs (style varies by item’s or product's allocation), parameter selections, and a price breakdown summary that displays the selected parameters with pricing, a discount/promo code field, and subtotals for booking configuration.
+This includes but is not limited to, date and time inputs (style varies by item’s or product's allocation), parameter selections, and a price breakdown summary that displays the selected parameters with pricing, a discount/promo code field, and subtotals for booking configuration.

 Date and Time Inputs